kennethlawrence/ngbp-slim-sass/README.md

 ## Popular Options

-Adding additional components to your application is easy, here's examples of two very popular framework options.
+Adding additional components to your application is easy, here are examples of two very popular framework options.

 ### Twitter Bootstrap